Required Minimum Distributions: Planning Ahead to Minimize the Tax Hit

 Assumes 5% annual growth, RMDs taken at year-end.
 Actual results vary with market performance.

-Two patterns emerge: First, your balance actually grows in early years because 5% growth exceeds the 3.8% withdrawal rate.
-Second, by your mid-80s, RMDs outpace growth and the account begins declining—but you’re still taking $60,000+ distributions, all taxable.
+Two patterns show up.
+First, the balance actually grows in the early years because 5% growth outpaces the 3.8% withdrawal rate.
+Second, by the mid-80s, RMDs overtake growth and the account starts shrinking.
+But you’re still pulling out $60,000+ per year, all of it taxable.

 Without the RMD